Burningstone91/smart-home-setup/README.md

 ## Household Tasks <a name="household-tasks" href="https://github.com/Burningstone91/smart-home-setup#household-tasks"></a>
 To keep track of the various tasks to be done around the house, I setup some sensors and automations to notify me and my wife about tasks that haven't been done for the predefined period.
-When one of us completed the task, he can push the "done" button in the automation.
+When one of us completes the task, he can push the "done" button in the automation.
 This will send a little "thank you" message to the person that did the task, clears the notification for the other person and sends a notification to the other person that the task has already been done.
 The sensor has an attribute that that tracks the user that marked the task as solved.

 <details><summary>Step-by-step Guide</summary>
 <p>